wagnerck/linux-articles/LUKS and Clevis.md

 When this command is run, it is "binding" a particular decryption method to a specific encrypted storage device, so that the Clevis framework knows how to automatically unlock it, and "sealing" the key inside the TPM at the same time.
 Let's break it down further.

-`clevis` is the executeable file called by the operating system, `luks` is the command noun that tells Clevis that we will be operating on an encrypted LUKS device, and `bind` is the command verb that tells Clevis that we will be binding that device to a decryption method (or "policy" as the Clevis documentation calls it).
+`clevis` is the executable file called by the operating system, `luks` is the command noun that tells Clevis that we will be operating on an encrypted LUKS device, and `bind` is the command verb that tells Clevis that we will be binding that device to a decryption method (or "policy" as the Clevis documentation calls it).

 `-d /dev/device` is the parameter that specifies the LUKS device in question, and `tpm2` is the policy type, where we store and seal a decryption key in the TPM.
 Most systems only have one TPM, so we don't normally have to specify which one to use.